 The customer rules the market.
 He decides the fate of the product.
 The marketer today can’t really force anyone to buy his product.
-He can only play smart and formulate strategies which can generate awareness and spawn interest for the specified product in the minds of the prospective customers.
+He can only play smart and formulate strategies which can generate awareness and spawn interest in the specified product in the minds of the prospective customers.

 This has led to the development of an all-new concept – demand generation.
-Marketers now plan the whole funnel where they strategize the customer’s journey from when he gets aware of the brand till the point he becomes a customer (or a repeated one).
+Marketers now plan the whole funnel where they strategise the customer’s journey from when he gets aware of the brand till the point he becomes a customer (or a repeated one).

 What Is Demand Generation?

 Demand generation is a holistic approach to generating awareness, interest and eventually demand for an offering by strategising the communication across all the touch points in the buyer’s journey.

 The process spans every department, which works in synergy to build awareness of the brand in the mind of the target customer, generate interest and strategise his journey from an anonymous consumer to a delighted customer.